 Traditional Irish Name

-The castle, surrounded by a wall, is encompassed by the river Deel.
+The castle is surrounded by a wall and encompassed by the river Deel.
 The entrance would have been via a drawbridge.

 The six-storey keep is about 90 feet high.
 The ‘Banqueting Hall’ lies to the south-west of the castle.2

 The castle is under the auspices of the OPW.

 Askeaton Castle is open to the public.
 Guided tours are run by the OPW.

 |1199:||Hamo de Valognes, justiciar of Ireland (1196-99), is granted this land by King John and erects the castle of Es Geiphtíne/Askeaton on a small island in the river Deel.|

 |1215:||Hamo Fitz Hamo de Valognes inherits his father’s lands, including Askeaton.|

 |1318:||Askeaton held by Richard de Clare until his death.|

 |1321:||Held by Maurice de Rocheford; later jointly held with Maurice FitzThomas.|

 |1330: (circa)||Stronghold of Maurice FitzThomas/first earl of Desmond (1329).|